TheSkyIsForward2/CMPM121_D3WorldOfBits/PLAN.md

 [x] create helper function for map updating
 [x] figure out where to put helper function in current code [x] feed map the cells upon creation

+## D3.d: Gameplay Across Real-world Space and Time

+Key technical challenge: Can you modify your system to use real-world location?

+[] Browser geolocation API to control player movements [] Button to switch between controlled and real-world movement [] Save state for refreshing/leaving page (localStorage API) [] Player can start new game